jaichaudhry323/Over_1500_Awesome_Project_Ideas/README.md

 - For all  `Java` based projects refer   : Java.txt
 - For all `Web` based projects refer     : Web_Based.txt
 - For all `Android` based projects refer : Android_Based.txt

+1	Constrained Voting Extreme Learning Machine and its Application (Python / Machine Learning) 2	Deep Learning Techniques for Garbage Classification (Python / Deep Learning) 3	A Study of Machine Learning Techniques on Clustering Classification and Regression (Python / Machine Learning) 4	Aspect Based Sentiment Analysis on Amazon Ear Phone Sales (Python / Machine Learning) 5	Sentiment Classification from Text Using Deep Learning Algorithm (Python / Machine Learning) 6	Detection of Distributed Denial of Service Attacks in SDN using Machine learning techniques